NamanhTran/powefo_twitch_bot/README.md

 And go to the `config` folder and edit the `default.json` file (remove the angle brackets when you add the value)

     {
-        "channelName": <THE CHANNEL NAME YOU WANT TO USE THIS BOT ON>,
+        "channelName": "<THE CHANNEL NAME YOU WANT TO USE THIS BOT ON>",

         "bot": {
             "username": "<BOT'S USERNAME>",